 When reviewing quotes, pay close attention to both the APR and the repayment term.
 Even if a longer-term loan has a lower monthly payment, you’ll pay more in interest over time.

 6. Read the fine print

 After getting loan quotes, look through the fine print.
 This is a binding agreement that will follow you for years, so you need to know exactly what you are getting into.
 Pay close attention to the mandatory binding arbitration, prepayment penalties, loan processing costs and any other fees the lender may charge.
 Binding arbitration takes away any right you have to take the lender to court if something goes wrong, and prepayment penalties are fees assessed if you pay off the loan early.

 Here are the answers to some commonly asked questions that could help you get the best auto loan rate.

 Conditional financing is a statement from your lender listing the conditions you must meet in order to receive your loan funds.
 If the financing is “contingent” or “conditional,” the lender can change your agreement later, leaving you with less advantageous terms.
 Never take a car from a dealer until the financing — down payment amount, interest rate, length of the loan and monthly payments — is finalized.

 What is a good auto loan rate?

 A good auto loan rate is generally any rate below average for your credit profile.
-For drivers with good credit, the lowest rates may be anywhere from 2.5 percent to 4 percent, while drivers with poor credit may see rates between 10 and 20 percent.
-It’s essential to shop around so you can choose from rates that are feasible for your financial situation.
-Generally speaking, a good loan is one that has low fees and offers repayment terms that make sense for you.
+For drivers with good credit, the lowest rates may be anywhere from 2.5 percent to 5.5 percent, while drivers with poor credit may see rates between 9.5 and 20 percent.
+It’s essential to shop around so you can choose from rates that are workable for your financial situation.
+A good loan is one that has low fees and offers repayment terms that make sense for you.